teonite/t-shirts/README.md

 used in printing our version of male and female fullprint shirts.

 The font used in the project is Exo 2 which you can download here: http://ndiscovered.com

+# I just want do buy the t-shirt

+If you don't want do make your own t-shirts, you can just buy a tshirt with a selected constellation logo (Python/Angular/React/Docker/...) - here is the swag shop:

+bitly.com/tnt-shop

 # How it all started